 Hanukkah menorahs, sometimes also called hanukkiahs or hanukkiot, are special Jewish candelabras with nine candleholders - eight that are of equal height and usually in a single row, and a ninth candleholder for the shamash (helper candle) that is set slightly apart from the others.
 We start off by lighting one candle in addition to the shamash at the start of Hanukkah, and on each night of the holiday we add another candle until all nine are lit on the last night.

-Candles or Oil?
+Hanukkah Candles or Oil

 Dreidels